-Tonight: Tonight we will see partly cloudy skies with lows in the upper-40s to low 50s with winds out of the West at 5 to 10 mph with light Fog.
+Tonight: Tonight we will see mostly cloudy skies with lows in the upper 40s to low 50s with breezy winds out of the South at 10 to 20 mph with 40% chance of light showers.

 Today's Record Temperatures